 If you do a little research on the apps that are available on the market, you will find a few that are extremely popular and recommended.
 But that doesn’t mean it’s easy to make a decision.
 However, to make things a bit more clear, here is a comparison between two of the most popular parental apps: Qustodio vs. Net Nanny.

 Qustodio has a wide range of features, like website filtering, blocking calls, texts, and certain apps.
-It even has a panic button.
-It also helps you decide how much time your child can spend online and monitor their kindle device.
+It even has a panic button and recently added Youtube monitoring option which allows parents to carefully monitor what their kids are searching and watching on the popular video site.
+Their screen time management feature helps you decide how much time your child can spend online and monitor their kindle device.

 Net Nanny also filters the website content and gives you detailed reports on your child’s online activity.
 In addition, if your children are of different ages, you can customize their profiles and adjust the rules for each of them.